Automatic Forecasting: Sales Driven Models Meet Linear Regression

-Businesses use forecasting models regularly, especially for their financial statements and operating budgets.
-Two widely-used approaches are sales-driven forecasting models and linear regression forecasting with independent line-item forecasts.
-Each has distinct benefits and limitations that influence their suitability depending on business needs and context.
+Business people use forecasting models regularly, especially for creating pro-forma financial statements and operating budgets.
+Two common types are sales based models and linear regression forecasting with independent line-item projection.
+Each has distinct benefits and limitations that make it suitable for specific situations.

 Sales-Driven Forecasting Models

-These models begin with a forecast of total revenue (the top line) and then project all other line items, such as cost of goods sold (COGS), variable expenses, and even fixed costs, as a percentage of that revenue.
+To use a sales based model you first forecast the total revenue and then project all other line items.
+The items usually include cost of goods sold (COGS) and fixed costs, all expressed as a percentage of that revenue.

 But there is a catch.
-By its nature, this approach assumes all key expenses and profits scale directly with sales.
-This can result in overlooked anomalies or non-linear behaviors in costs, such as fixed expenses not rising at the same rate as revenue, or COGS fluctuating due to supply chain changes rather than sales alone.
+The approach assumes all key expenses and profits scale directly with sales.
+This can miss anomalies in costs, such as fixed expenses not rising at the same rate as revenue, or COGS fluctuating due to supply chain changes rather than sales alone.

 What does it mean?
 That sales-driven forecasting models may miss irregularities and company-specific patterns that deviate from industry norms.